genaray/Arch/README.md

 world.Destroy(in entity);
 ```
-> Entity creation/deletion should not happen during a Query !
-[CommandBuffers](https://github.com/genaray/Arch/wiki/Quickstart#command-buffers) can be used for this ! :)
+> Entity creation/deletion should not happen during a Query!
+[CommandBuffers](https://github.com/genaray/Arch/wiki/Quickstart#command-buffers) can be used for this! :)

 ## Component